bradbell/xrst/test_rst/spell_cmd_dev.rst

 *******
 is the data for this page before the spell commands are removed.

-.. index:: file_name
+.. index:: page_file

-.. _spell_cmd_dev@file_name:
+.. _spell_cmd_dev@page_file:

-file_name
+page_file
 *********
-is the name of the file that the data came from.
-This is used for error reporting and spell.toml.
+is the name of the file where the begin command for this page appears.
+This is used for error reporting and for creating spell.toml.

 .. index:: page_name